carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 }
 ```

-### Subtlety around interfaces with multi parameters
+### Subtlety around interfaces with parameters

-Since interfaces with `multi` parameters can have multiple implementations for a
+Since interfaces with parameters can have multiple implementations for a single
-single type, it opens the question of how they work when implementing one
+type, it opens the question of how they work when implementing one interface in
-interface in terms of another.
+terms of another.

 **Open question:** We could allow templated impls to take each of these multiple
 implementations for one interface and manufacture an impl for another interface,
 as in this example:

 ```
-// Some interfaces with multi type parameters. interface EqualityComparableTo(multi Type:$ T) { ... }
+// Some interfaces with type parameters. interface EqualityComparableTo(Type:$ T) { ... }
 // Types can implement templated interfaces more than once as long as the
 // templated arguments differ. struct Complex {